PMunch/binaryparse/README.rst

 ========== ==================================================================
 Name       Description
 ---------- ------------------------------------------------------------------
-type       This is the type of value found in this field, if no tpe is
+type       This is the type of value found in this field, if no type is
            specified then it will be parsed as an integer.
-Supperted types are ``u`` to get unsigned integers, ``f`` for floating point, ``s`` for strings, and ``*`` for custom parser. size       The size, in *bits*, of the field to read.
+Supported types are ``u`` to get unsigned integers, ``f`` for floating point, ``s`` for strings, and ``*`` for custom parser. size       The size, in *bits*, of the field to read.
 For uint and int values